 Depending on your preferences, you might want an all-latex mattress, a hybrid with latex, or a blend of springs, latex, and poly- or memory foam, each with its own advantages.
 All-latex mattresses tend to be very supportive, making them a good choice for back and stomach sleepers; latex hybrids tend to offer an especially bouncy and responsive feel, so it's easier to shift sleeping positions; and latex mattresses with memory or polyfoam added usually offer better motion isolation, so you can sleep peacefully with a partner.

-We've tested more than 50 mattresses, and below, you'll find our recommendations for the best latex mattresses.
-If you're considering other mattress types, see our recommendations for the best firm mattresses, the best cooling mattresses, and the best mattresses for heavy people.
+We've tested more than 55 mattresses, and below, you'll find our recommendations for the best latex mattresses.
+If you're looking for a latex mattress because you prefer natural materials or you're concerned about off-gassing, check out the best organic mattresses.
+If you're not sure what type of mattress you want, see our recommendations for the best mattresses for back pain or the best cooling mattresses.

 We've recently started testing mattresses.
 We purchase each unit independently from major retailers, just like you, to keep our reviews free of manufacturer influence.
 Each mattress undergoes the same tests to measure objective data on characteristics like firmness, cooling, and motion isolation, so you can easily compare results.
 Since we buy all our mattresses, we can tear them down layer by layer and isolate the mechanical properties of every component: quilted tops, foams, coils, and any special materials.